Skip to Content Skip to Navigation

 A CDL driver must be physically qualified to operate a commercial motor vehicle (CMV).
 The Federal Motor Carrier Safety Administration (FMCSA) has established medical certification guidelines that apply to all commercial learner permit (CLP) and commercial driver license holders and applicants.

-You may also email, mail, or fax your self-certification affidavit and medical certificate (if required) to:
+You may also email, mail, or fax your self-certification affidavit to:

 Email: DOT_DECDLMEDCERT@state.de.us